JinleYe/online_store/backend/ReadMe.md

 This process allowed us to evaluate and verify that our Pixelated Paradise API did what it was supposed to do; it prevented bugs and improved performance.

+## Further Implementations:
+Here are a few ideas on how we would like to expand on this API:
+-
+-
+-
+Thank you for reading this guide!

+## Acknowledgments:
+We would like to thank the Bright Network Technology Academy team and especially our trainers Anna and Richard!